roryhackney/tech-portfolio/README.md

 2/22-2/23 - Refine and upload resume and skills content, edit site content and github/linkedin to match.
 Make list of skills, certifications, and goals to learn during the job hunt

+Add CSS for dark-mode dark-image picture: not a picture

+Add links to higher res imgs from imgs of work ie a picture or remove all.
+Consistency.

+Catch up: upload remaining projects, insert imgs.
+Add resume, get review.

 2/24 - Look back over site - is there anything still to be done?
 If not, go back and work on unfinished projects some more.

 2/25-2/26 - Test on browsers, devices, crush bugs.
 Ensure any tap/hover effects work appropriately, esp. on tablet.